OgarProject/Ogar/README.md

    * Closes the server.
  - Food [X position] [Y position] [Mass]
    * Spawns a food cell at those coordinates.
 If a mass value is not specified, then the server will default to "foodStartMass" in the config.
- - Gamemode [Id]
-   * Changes the gamemode of the server.
-Warning - This can cause problems.
  - Help
    * Shows List Of Commands
  - Kick [Player ID]